thangle89/PersonalBlog/content/blog/practical-function-compositions-in-js/index.md

             connect(mapStateToProps, mapDispatchToProps)(MyComponent)
             )))
 ```
 The first style is much cleaner to describe all the wrappers around the component.
-Notice that the order when apply the functions can produce different results
+Notice the order when apply the functions can produce different results.
+For example

 ```js
 // result of